MnO2/haspot/posts/2019-05-19-antitheft-in-travel.md

 ![](/images/15581858133477.jpg)

 * Put money into different places, and don't put them in the wallet.
 I bought a bag of gum and finish it.
 Then I can put the money in the bag.
+For places that with high robbery rate, you could put money in a honey pot wallet just in case somebody robs you with a gun and it would be better to give them a small amount than being shot.
 ![](/images/15582508373828.jpg)

+* Sandbox bank account and bank card with very few money inside.
+This is also for robbery, but a bonus is to prevent ATM card recording.

+* Spare Mobile phone, so that you could still be able to access to Internet when one of your phone being stolen.

+* Check with your bank beforehand about the procedure to cease the credit card, especially when you are oversea.